Summer Sessions 2023

 Award Notification

 The Financial Aid Office will begin awarding summer financial aid in early March.
 Once your award has been calculated, you will receive an email inviting you to review and respond to your award notification in e-Services.
-Watch this video for more information on reviewing and responding to your award notification.

 Student Bill, Payment Options and Due Dates